 - Blot the potatoes off well with paper towels.
 They should be completely dry.
 Drizzle with olive oil (or oil of choice).
 Rub with salt.

-- Set your pellet grill temperature for 225 degrees F. Remember that we are cooking them low and slow.
+- Set your pellet smoker temperature for 225 degrees F. Remember that we are cooking them low and slow.

 - Set the potatoes right on your grill grates or place them into a disposable drip pan.

 - After adding the potatoes to the grill, close the lid and cook for 2 1/2 to 3 hours.
 Check the internal temperature halfway through cooking time.
-These potatoes are done once they reach an internal temperature of 205 degrees F.
+These potatoes are done once fork tender and reach an internal temperature of 205 degrees F.

 - Once cooked, remove smoked potatoes from the grill and serve immediately.